flatironinstitute/sciware/01_Overview/slides.md

 # Goal for today

 Motivate and provide an overview of the topics we plan to discuss

 # Meetings

 1x/month for 2 hours
 Spring: 4th Thursdays at 3pm
 (Apr 25, May 23)

-# Rules of Engagement
+## Rules of Engagement

 Goal:
 Foster an environment which encourages participation across experience levels, coding language fluency, technology choices, and scientific disciplines?

 - Avoid discussions between two people on narrow topic
-- Provide time for people who haven’t spoken to speak/ask questions
+- Provide time for people who haven't spoken to speak/ask questions
-- Find ways to be sure everybody is following and that folks aren’t lost
+- Find ways to be sure everybody is following and that folks aren't lost
 - Make it engaging enough for experts to attend
 - Make it accessible enough for novices to attend

-# Format
+## Format

 Blend of presentations and intro followed by hands-on activities

-# Speakers
+# Today's Speakers

+## Katharine Hyatt: Testing and why open source

+## Joakim Anden: Version control and readable code

+## Miles Stoudenmire: Performant/efficient code